Econ 102 - Principles of Macroeconomics » Fall 2022 » The Keynesian Model The Demand-Side Quiz

 A. aggregate demand exceeds output.

-B. aggregate demand is less than output.
+B. aggregate demand equals output.

 C. inventories are being depleted to meet demand.